MahmoudHegazi/grid-flexbox/README.md

 # final
-if we have 12 cells so if we used grid-row: 1 / 3; it will have 4 cells from our 12 if we use it like this 2/4  it will have 6
+if we have 12 cells so if we used grid-row: 1 / 3; it will have 4 cells from our 12 if we use it like this 2/4  it will have 6  order come after grid-row

 ```html